ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 # Installing the Bastion and initial network configuration
 ## Setup Host Machine
 You will need a "Host" machine to perform the initial Bastion install and configuration.
-This process has only been tested on a RHEL8 Linux machine but may work on other linux based systems that support the required software.
+This process has only been tested on a RHEL8 Linux machine and a Mac but may work on other linux based systems that support the required software.
 You should have the following installed on your Host:
  - ansible [instructions here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
  - git
  - terraform [instructons here](https://www.terraform.io/downloads.html)